miztiik/cfn-challenges/simple/bucket_versioning/README.md

 ## 🔥 Scenario

 Your friend _Miztiik_ is trying to setup a s3 bucket that has version control enabled.
 Unfortunately, this is proving difficult to achieve.

 Can you help?

+<sup>Give me a helping hand: [Refer][1]</sup>

 ## 👋 Buy me a coffee